nrfconnect/sdk-nrf/samples/nfc/system_off/README.rst

   	irq_unlock(key);
   }

 See the `System OFF mode`_ page in the nRF52840 Product Specification for more information.

-Requirements
-************

-The sample supports the following development kits:

-.. table-from-rows:: /includes/sample_board_rows.txt
-   :header: heading
-   :rows: nrf5340dk_nrf5340_cpuapp_and_cpuapp_ns, nrf52840dk_nrf52840, nrf52dk_nrf52832

-The sample also requires a smartphone or tablet with the NFC feature.

 User interface
 **************

 LED 1:
-   On when an NFC field is present within range.
+   Lit when an NFC field is present within range.

 LED 2:
-   On when the system is on.
+   Lit when the system is on.

 Building and running
 ********************